sharynjs/sharyn-util/README.md

 ## inlineThrow

-[`inlineThrow`](https://github.com/sharynjs/sharyn-util/blob/master/inlineThrow.md) is a function that `throws` its argument.
+[`inlineThrow`](https://github.com/sharynjs/sharyn-util/blob/master/inlineThrow.md) is a function that `throw`s its argument.
 Unlike a regular `throw`, it's an expression and can be used anywhere.

 ```js
 const number = isNan(string) ? inlineThrow(Error('Not a number')) : parseInt(string)